 Turn right onto Seven Springs Road.
 Follow the co-aligned Highlands Trail and Long Path 0.5 mile past an area where parking is available and down to a gate at Mountain Road.
 Cross Mountain Road and continue on Seven Springs Road, turning right off the road in a residential area.
 Proceed through the woods and up and over a ridge on the co-aligned Highlands Trail / Long Path to cross NY 208 at 24.0 miles.
 Follow the shore of Orange-Rockland Lake, then turn left onto Museum Village Road, following it across NY 17.
 Turn left, reaching a commuter parking lot at 24.6 miles.

 Turn sharply right onto the Orange Heritage Trail, formerly the Erie Railroad mainline, and proceed for a mile, crossing back under NY 17.
 Turn right off of the Orange Heritage Trail on the Highlands Trail (the Long Path continues straight) after a small cemetery on your right and just before a bridge and go down the embankment to the road.
 Make a left under the bridge onto Craigville Road (County 51), following it to NY 17M at 26.3 miles.
-After a quick jog across 17M, turn right onto Lazy Hill Road, an abandoned, formerly paved road.
-Follow this through Goose Pond Mountain State Park.
+After a quick jog across 17M, turn right onto Lazy Hill Road, an abandoned, formerly paved road and enter Goose Pond Mountain State Park.
 Turn right off of Lazy Hill Road in 1.8 miles*** and follow a narrow trail out to Bull Mill Road at 29.8 miles.
 Cross Bull Mill Road, go over a hill with a view of Sugarloaf Mountain, and come out to a trail parking lot at 30.8 miles.